 Once you get there, head to the south while going up the river.
 There, you’ll come across an invasion from Bloody Fingers Narijus.

 Killing this enemy is quite easy.
 Once defeated, they’ll drop Reduvia.
-With the Reduvia dagger acquired, check out our Elden Ring Reduvia Build to plan your build perfectly.

 The dagger Reduvia in Elden Ring scales with Arcane, Dexterity, and Strength.
 The dagger has 79 physical damage with 110 crit.
 But that’s not what we’re after in this list of Elden Ring Best Blood Weapons.
 The dagger causes 50 blood loss on every strike and considering its fast speed, it won’t be long before doing a bleed effect here and there.